SentryPeer/SentryPeer/README.md

 # SentryPeer
-A decentralised list of bad IP addresses and phone numbers collected via a SIP Honeypot.
+A distributed list of bad IP addresses and phone numbers collected via a SIP Honeypot.